Convolutio/MuppetsBot/README.md

 >
 > async () => {
 >    const muppetsClientCommands = await (new MuppetsClient()).getCommandsCollection();
+>    //You can here import your own commands
 >    client.on('interactionCreate', async (i:Interaction) => {
 >       const selectedMuppetCommand = muppetsClientCommands.get(i.commandName);
 >       await selectedMuppetCommand?.execute(i);
+>       //Here you can execute your own commands in addition to the muppetsClient's ones
 >    });
 > }
 > ```